mossphp/moss-storage/docs/02_query.md

 ### Fields

-Allows to restrain read fields.
+Allows to restrain read fields, if for any reason you don't need all data.

 ```sql
 SELECT `id`, `title`, `slug` FROM ...